-In order to achieve reliability on weak mobile connections as well as speed when dealing with large files (such as photos, large videos and files up to 1,5 GB each), MTProto uses an original approach.
-This document is intended to clarify certain details of our setup, as well as address some points that are difficult to understand at first glance.
+In order to achieve reliability on weak mobile connections as well as speed when dealing with large files (such as photos, large videos and files up to 2 GB each), MTProto uses an original approach.
+This document is intended to clarify certain details of our setup, as well as address some important points that might be overlooked at first glance.

 Detailed protocol documentation is available here.
 Please note that MTProto supports two layers: client-server encryption that is used in Telegram cloud chats and end-to-end encryption that is used in Telegram Secret Chats.
 See below for more information.